carlosvin/carlosvin.github.io/posts/rest-urls.en.rst

 HTTP_ protocol allows sending data within PUT message, we have to choose a sending format.

-We can use JSON_ or XML_ or whatever, we only have to ensure the sent format is expected in server side.
+We can use JSON_ or XML_ or whatever, we only have to ensure that sent format is expected in server side.

 .. note::

-  When we create a REST_ API_ we have to select a sending data format.
+  Designing a REST_ API_ requires select a sending data format.

 JSON_ example::